Enna1/remniw/README.md

     return 0;
 }

-# generate llvm ir
-$ /path/to/remniw/build/bin/remniw /path/to/remniw/test/more_args.rw -o more_args.ll
-# generate assembly code
-$ /path/to/remniw/build/bin/remniw-llc more_args.ll -o more_args.s
 # generate executable
-$ clang more_args.s -o more_args
+$ /path/to/remniw/build/bin/remniw /path/to/remniw/test/more_args.rw -o more_args
 # execute
 $ ./more_args
 55